JeyDotC/libless-js-app/README.md

 This is sort of a Model View Presenter (MVP) implementation where:

-* **Model:** In this implementation they are represented by State Units, which are objects that store a value and notify of any change to it.
-The API client is also considered of part of the model.
+* **Model:** Is represented by State Units, which are objects that store a value and notify of any change to it.
+The API client is also considered part of the model.
-* **View:** Basically the DOM, it can be the part that has been loaded during page load, or any new element added using the regular document object or the `lib/dom.js` script.
+* **View:** Basically the DOM, it can be any element loaded during page load, or any new one added using the regular `window.document` object or the `lib/dom.js` script.
 * **Presenter:** This is an object that responds to events emitted by the **Model**, through State Unit notifications, and the **View**, through classical DOM events.
 This is the unifying piece that integrates business logic and presentation.

 ### The classical Counter example